Center for Biologics Evaluation and Research

 The Center for Biologics Evaluation and Research (CBER) is one of six main centers for the U.S. Food and Drug Administration (FDA), which is a part of the U.S. Department of Health and Human Services.
-The current Director of CBER is Vinay Prasad, M.D., M.P.H.
+The current Director of CBER is Karim Mikhail.
 CBER is responsible for assuring the safety, purity, potency, and effectiveness of biologics and related products (such as vaccines, live biotherapeutics (probiotics), blood products, and cell, tissue, and gene therapies).
 Not all biologics are regulated by CBER.
 Monoclonal antibodies and other therapeutic proteins are regulated by the FDA Center for Drug Evaluation and Research (CDER).